munificent/craftinginterpreters/book/garbage-collection.md

 As the name implies, mark-sweep works in two phases:

-*   **Marking.** We start with the roots and traverse or <span name="trace">*trace*</span> through all of the objects those roots refer to.
+*   **Marking** &ndash; We start with the roots and traverse or <span name="trace">*trace*</span> through all of the objects those roots refer to.
     This is a classic graph traversal of all of the reachable objects.
 Each time we visit an object, we *mark* it in some way.
 (Implementations differ in how they record the mark.)

-*   **Sweeping.** Once the mark phase completes, every reachable object in the heap is marked.
+*   **Sweeping** &ndash; Once the mark phase completes, every reachable object in the heap is marked.
 That means any unmarked object is unreachable and ripe for reclamation.
 We go through all the unmarked objects and free each one.

 It looks something like this: